0xZDH/kerbrute/README.md

 This repository currently contains the following updates/modifications:
 - Support tunneling TCP connections through a SOCKS proxy via `--socks <ip:port>`
 - Support NT hash authentication via `--hash|-H`
-  - This flag enables hash authentication and hashes should replace passwords in the command line arguments (e.g. `./kerbrute_linux_amd64 passwordspray -d lab.ropnop.com domain_users.txt <HASH>`)
+  - This flag enables hash authentication and hashes should replace passwords in the command line arguments (e.g. `./kerbrute_linux_amd64 passwordspray -d lab.ropnop.com -H domain_users.txt <HASH>`)
 - Support empty passwords for authentication
 - Resolve an issue regarding the way the gokrb5 package was invoked where failed authentication attempts would trigger a second attempt causing the bad password count in Active Directory to increment by 2
-- Per the referenced bug in the [Kerbrute issue](https://github.com/ropnop/kerbrute/issues/75), during user enumeration, if the returned encryption salt from the KDC_ERR_PREAUTH_REQUIRED response differs from the provided username, display it inline enclosed in parenthesis
+- Per the referenced bug in [ropnop#75](https://github.com/ropnop/kerbrute/issues/75), during user enumeration, if the returned encryption salt from the KDC_ERR_PREAUTH_REQUIRED response differs from the provided username, display it inline enclosed in parenthesis

-#### TODO:

-- Add some sort of output indication regarding the current progress of larger tasks
+- Add a progress bar to show current progress/iterations
-- Add a command line flag to specify the pre-authentication encryption type for password authentication in the case of KDC_ERR_ETYPE_NOSUPP
+- Support specifying a pre-authentication encryption type for password authentication in the case of KDC_ERR_ETYPE_NOSUPP via `--etype`
+- Support Linux KDCs and treat the domain as is when setting the realm to account for case-sensitivity per [ropnop#66](https://github.com/ropnop/kerbrute/issues/66)

+### Update Notes

+When performing Kerberos authentication using passwords, the realm and username are both used as the encryption salt and therefor are case-sensitive.
+Normally, Windows will set the realm as the domain with all characters forced to upper case.
+The username is then appended to the realm exactly as it is stored in Active Directory.
+For example, if the domain is `lab.local` and the user is `jDoe`, the encryption salt that Kerberos will use server-side will be `LAB.LOCALjDoe`.
+In this case, if authentication is attempted for `jdoe`, the salt used client-side will be `LAB.LOCALjdoe` and will fail to authenticate.

+To account for this, during user enumeration, if the username returned in the supported encryption salt differs from the attempted username - Kerbrute will output the Active Directory username wrapped in parenthesis.
+This value should be used in place of the original username when attempting to authenticate via password spraying, brute forcing, etc.

+Also, in some cases when authenticating against a Linux KDC, the realm server-side is not stored in all upper case characters.
+Therefor, the flag `--linux` has been added that will treat the domain as is when setting the realm instead of forcing to upper case characters.

 ---